 Within the manual, user interface buttons, knobs, and jacks are in bold and marked with brackets [].
-For example, [Clock LED] refers the the LED labeled clock in the Control section.
+For example, [Clock LED] refers the the LED labeled @l@@k in the Control section.

-Taiga Keyboard uses the oscillator waveform LEDS to display selected modes.
-Most settings have Yellow labels associated with the selected value.
+Taiga uses the oscillator waveform LEDS to display selected modes.
 This makes it sound much more complicated than it is.
 In practice, the LEDs offer a quick way to see the status of most digital settings.

-3 Taiga Keyboard Overview
+3 Taiga Overview